 Through a partnership with the Student Association, UB offers Blue Table, a virtual food pantry service for UB students who do not have access to food.
-Students may select up to one week’s worth of groceries from a variety of food options.
 There are two easy steps:

 Any enrolled student is welcome to utilize the service and all that is needed is a valid UB student ID!
 Blue Table is available to off-set unanticipated hardship and is not meant to replace a meal plan.

-Students interested in Blue Table should complete an online order form that includes a list of diverse and healthy food options that are available each week.
-Once the order is received, the groceries will be bagged and you will be notified within 2-3 business days when they are ready to be picked up.
+Students interested in Blue Table should complete an online order form that includes a list of diverse and healthy food options.
+Once the order is received, the groceries will be bagged and available for pick-up on designated days.

 Blue Table is stocked by generous donations from across the UB community.
 Non-perishable donations of canned fruit, vegetables, soup, or meats, pasta or macaroni, rice, granola bars, cereal or peanut butter can be easily accepted at the Student Association (SA) office in 350 Student Union, Monday-Friday from 9:00 a.m. - 5:00 p.m.
 Contact SA for a full list of accepted food items or to learn more.